 Onionweed takes moisture, minerals, and nutrients from the soil, denying them to native plant species.
 The thick mats of leaves provide dense shade, blocking sunlight, and discouraging germination of native plant seeds.

 Onionweed is easily removed by hand.
 During the spring, we visit the infested sites and remove any new plants we find.
 We are constantly on the look out for new infestations.We would like to work with our upstream neighbors and private land owners along Rincon Creek to remove it from their property.
 We believe that, with the help of our park neighbors, onionweed can be eliminated from the Park.

 Progress to date

-Each fall, we survey the Park for this invasive weed.
+Each spring, we survey the Park for this invasive weed.
 When seed sources from outside the park boundary are eliminated, the Park will be rid of onionweed.

 How to Identify Onionweed

 Onionweed has many hollow, three-sided cylindrical leaves, up to 14 inches long, coming from the base.
 Many flowering stems emerge from the base and can be branching, reaching up to 28 inches.
 Flowers are white to light pink, a half-inch to an inch across, with a dark vein down the length of each petal.
 The roots are fibrous and form dense mats and no bulb.
 Onionweed is similar to the native wild onion except onionweed does not smell like an onion and does not form a bulb.